FOSC School Field Trips and Service Programs

 Number of Students:

-(Note: We are a small but mighty staff and are only able to accommodate 30 students a day.
+(Note: We are a small but mighty staff and are only able to accommodate 30 students on a field trip at one time.
 If more than 30 students are expected - multiple days will need to be scheduled.)

 *